Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 being released in 1967 there's very few traces of psych ("Lazy

-Day" with it's repeating fuzz guitar line is sort of).
+Day" with its repeating fuzz guitar line may qualify).

 Certainly worth a shot if you're a Zombies fan, or you just like